NLPG11/sentiments/writeup.md

     F6 total number of tab space characters/C
     F7 : : : F29 number of special characters(%,etc.)/C(23 features)

 In order to optimize for the features, I tried the classification by holding a feature out, to asses weather the percentage improved.
 The original classfication achieved roughly 52% accuracy.
-After some tweaking, I achieved 54% accuracy
+An important discovery was that instead of actually using the actual number, checking for presence (via length > 0) offered a better result for some of the features.
+After some tweaking (via existence and not actual value, plus pulling out certain features), I achieved 56% accuracy.

 In addition to the above feature, I also tried the following features as syntactic_features: